manuev2/SimpleTweet/README.md

     See the License for the specific language governing permissions and limitations under the License.

-**SimpleTweet** is an android app that allows a user to view his Twitter timeline.
-The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: **3** hours spent in total

 ## User Stories